rwl/PYPOWER/README.rst

 License & Copyright
 ===================

-Copyright (C) 1996-2011 Power System Engineering Research Center
+Copyright (c) 1996-2015, Power System Engineering Research Center (PSERC)

-Copyright (C) 2010-2011 Richard Lincoln
+Copyright (c) 2010-2015 Richard Lincoln

-This program is free software: you can redistribute it and/or modify it under the terms of the `GNU General Public License`_ as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The code in PYPOWER is distributed under the 3-clause BSD license below.
+The PYPOWER case files distributed with PYPOWER are not covered by the BSD license.
+In most cases, the data has either been included with permission or has been converted from data available from a public source.

+While not required by the terms of the license, we do request that publications derived from the use of MATPOWER explicitly acknowledge that fact by citing:

+    R. D. Zimmerman, C. E. Murillo-Sanchez, and R. J. Thomas, "MATPOWER:
+    Steady-State Operations, Planning and Analysis Tools for Power Systems Research and Education," Power Systems, IEEE Transactions on, vol. 26, no. 1, pp. 12–19, Feb.
+2011.

 Links
 =====